Back to Blog

 Context Window: Claude Wins Decisively

 This is the single biggest differentiator for legal professionals.
-Claude's 200,000-token context window dwarfs ChatGPT's standard offering.
+Claude's 1M-token context window (200K on Microsoft Foundry) dwarfs ChatGPT's standard offering.
 In practical terms:

-• Claude: Paste an entire 150-page commercial lease, a 200-page deposition transcript, or a full set of deal documents into a single conversation
+• Claude: Paste an entire diligence data room, a 200-page deposition transcript, or a full set of deal documents into a single conversation

 • ChatGPT: Standard context windows require you to break long documents into segments, losing cross-reference accuracy and overall coherence